I just got ticketed. What’s my next move?

 Pleading guilty or no contest requires paying the fine listed on the citation.
 Challenging your ticket means appearing in court to enter a not guilty plea.

-Regardless of plea, it must be entered before the ticket’s compliance date passes.
+Regardless of the plea, it must be entered before the ticket’s compliance date passes.

 What happens if I don’t enter a plea?

-Ignoring the citation will result in a default judgement, leading to the possible suspension of your Tennessee driver’s license and a bench warrant being issued for your arrest.
+Ignoring the citation will result in a default judgment, leading to the possible suspension of your Tennessee driver’s license and a bench warrant being issued for your arrest.

 Will I receive points on my driving record?

 The Tennessee Department of Safety (DOS) will assign points to your driving record based on the violation.
 The more severe the violation, the higher the point total.
 Depending on your car insurance provider, points may cause an increase in your premiums.